ptomato/talks/tc39-2023-11/README.md

 <!--
 Temporal objects are immutable and always contain valid data.
 With the old JavaScript Date you can create a Date object that has NaN in its internal slot, representing an "invalid date".
 You can't do this with Temporal objects.

-In this normative change we are talking about converting from one type of Temporal object to another, so -->
+In this normative change we are talking about converting from one type of Temporal object to another, so this is the kind of "valid data" we are talking about.
+For completeness, I'll go over the other kinds data that we consider valid.
+-->

 ---